A significant number of small businesses in the UK do not take full advantage of HMRC-approved...

 - a sum equal to tax at the SEIS rate on the amount or value of the consideration received.

-Where the amount of relief attributable to the shares is less than tax at the SEIS rate on the amount originally subscribed the reduction to the relief is restricted proportionately.
+Where the amount of relief attributable to the shares is less than tax at the SEIS rate on the original subscription, the reduction to the relief is proportionately smaller.